 - B.S. degree or its equivalent from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: biology, chemistry, economics, English, history, life science, math, physics, or psychology - If you have less than 30 credits in these areas, you should speak with the program chairperson to review your academic record for other options. - Completed required general education core in the liberal arts and sciences, including but not limited to artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical processes, and written analysis and expression. - Minimum cumulative undergraduate GPA of 3.0 - Students who have a GPA between 2.85 and 2.99 may be considered for conditional admission by the program chairperson.
-If students are admitted conditionally, they must achieve a 3.0 GPA in the first six graduate credits to continue in the M.S. program. - In accordance with New York State's regulation and accreditation agency's requirements, applicants should submit the official report of a national standardized exam with a competitive score.
-Please contact the admissions office or department for details. - Participate successfully in a structured interview with program faculty and the program chairperson, if selected.
+If students are admitted conditionally, they must achieve a 3.0 GPA in the first six graduate credits to continue in the M.S. program. - Participate successfully in a structured interview with program faculty and the program chairperson, if selected.
 This interview may be done electronically in some cases. - Students graduating from this program are eligible for teaching certification once they have passed all required portions of the New York State Teacher Certification Exam (NYSTCE).
 Students may also apply for internship certification after completing the first 18 credits.
 Internship certification permits students to begin teaching while they complete their degrees.